 This is partly because of brain structure.
 The systems of the brain that respond to reward are easily aroused during adolescence.
 This attracts teens to risky behaviors, including alcohol consumption, and makes them particularly vulnerable to peer influence.

-Evidence suggests teen drinking behaviors are strongly influenced by friends, according to the National Institute on Alcohol Abuse and Alcoholism.
-Although teens feel more accepted by their peers when drinking, they overestimate how much their friends drink.
+Additionally, according to the National Institute on Alcohol Abuse and Alcoholism, teens tend to overestimate how much their friends drink.

 Children from single-parent households or blended families are especially vulnerable, according to a University of Wisconsin study.

-The report, which evaluated nearly 7,000 children aged 12–17, found children who grew up in a household with both natural parents were less susceptible to pressure from friends.
+The report, which evaluated nearly 7,000 children aged 12 to 17, found that children who grew up in a household with both natural parents were less susceptible to pressure from friends.
 Children raised by a natural parent and a stepparent were just as likely to give in to peer pressure as those in single-parent homes.